joaobagatoli07/joaobagatoli07/README.md

 ### Hi there! 👋 It's good to have you here.
 I'm João

-Full Stack Web Developer 💻
+<strong>Full Stack Web Developer</strong>

 <em>Just do what needs to be done 🚀</em>

+🎓 Associate Degree at SENAI

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/joao-bagatoli/)